-Teen physical activity and screen time influenced by friendsDecember 14th, 2012 in Health
+Teen physical activity and screen time influenced by friendsDecember 14, 2012 by Stephanie Stephens in Medicine & Health / Health

 The company a teen keeps can influence how much time they spend either in front of a screen or participating in healthy physical activity, finds a new study in the American Journal of Preventive Medicine.

 Researchers analyzed data from 2009-2010 E.A.T.
 (Eating and Activity among Teens) 2012 survey, conducted in 20 middle schools and high schools in Minneapolis/St. Paul, Minn.

 Results from the survey found that adolescents become increasingly independent from their parents while relying more upon behavioral cues from their friends.